Sunday, January 22, 2017

 or

--enter a writing contest
+-Join a writing group

 or

--attend a writing event
+-Enter a writing contest

 or

--send a manuscript to a publisher
+-Send a manuscript to a publisher

 or...